akghani/akghani.github.io/content/project/wiposim/index.md

 *Together with Eckhard Hein, Achim Truger, Franz Prante and Till van Treeck*

-Goal of WIPOSIM was the extension of texts and simulations developed in the previous project MGWK.
-Here we focused on current economic policy problems and challenges of developed economies in three selected areas of interest: inequalities and income distribution, fiscal policy and public debt, ecology and macroeconomics.
-At the following link you can find a short video introduction to the project.
+Goal of WIPOSIM is to extend texts and simulations developed in the previous project MGWK.
+Here we focused on current challenges in economic policy in three selected areas of interest: inequalities and income distribution, fiscal policy and public debt, ecology and macroeconomics.
+At the following link you may find a short video introduction to the project WIPOSIM.

 <div align="center">